 Summer vacation meant Playtime

 Every summer we could play as much as we wanted.
 The evenings were spent outside, be it hot or windy!
-We would be out by 5.30 only to return by 7.30pm.
+We, me and my sister would be out by 5.30 only to return by 7.30pm.
 Summer time also meant night badminton on the street in front of our home.
 Things were simple back then and by 9.30pm vehicular movement would thin out and be a bare minimum.
 Such thinly populated and small roads were our playgrounds.
 We could easily play till 10.30pm and come home exhausted.

 Summer vacation meant no Power